brookinsconsulting/ImExPorter/README.md

 > and configure your extension plus settings-file in the so called "ExtensionSettingsMap".
 You can define as many extensions as you want,
 > but ImExPorter just cares for active extensions (more precise one).
 If there is a match with your configuration und currently active
 > extensions, ImExPorter will try to read the database-settings from there and use them.

-# TODO
->+ support for creating / changing the root structure (tables etc.) using a sql file